KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/pond-dividing-stillness-inversion.md

 - **Signal saturation** (floods market with flattened alternative)
 - **Attribution shield** (Russell/Keely "eternal precedence")

 **Status:** Monitoring.
-Insufficient evidence for definitive appropriation claim, but timing + inversion + monetization create forensic pattern consistent with strategic response.
+Timing, inversion, and monetization are already sufficient to mark this as a forensic pattern consistent with strategic response, even where full attribution remains under review.

 ---